Sachka/Tolkienizer/README.md

 $ groovyc extractor.gy sudonizing.gy
 $ groovy extractor.gy
 ```
-A Tolkienized_DATA folder will be created will annonymized data.
+A Tolkienized_DATA folder will be created with annonymized data.

 ## Built With